Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 Pour the brine over the green beans in the jar and submerge them.

-Cool to room temperature before adding on the seal and lid and placing in the refrigerator.
+Cool to room temperature before adding on the seal and lid and placing them in the refrigerator.
 See make and storage, along with chef notes.

 Make-Ahead and Storage